jnerin/linklight/exercises/ansible_engine/1-adhoc/README.md

 We are going to be using the short-form options throughout this workshop.

-# END OF EXERCISE
+## Mark Exercise As Completed

-Now please run this command:
+Please now run this command:

 ```bash
 cd ~/linklight/exercises/ansible_engine/1-adhoc/ && ./completed.sh